 Each year, National Right to Life sponsors a Pro-Life Essay Contest for students in grades 7-12.
-Minnesota state Senator Michelle Fischbach oversees and directs the contest.
+Minnesota state Senate president Senator Michelle Fischbach oversees and directs the contest.

 For 2017 the essay should address the question, “Why are you pro-life?”
 All essays should be postmarked no later than Saturday, January 21, 2017.

 This is an excellent way to educate young people to the true meaning of abortion and how many lives are lost each year.
-With more than 3,300 abortions a day, many of their peers are not in their class room today because of abortion.
+With almost 3,000 abortions a day, many of their peers are not in their class room today because of abortion.
 It can help each individual pro-life student learn and understand not only what is at stake in abortion but how they can help.